GitHubTodoOpen/docker-test-runner/README.md

-# Docker image for iGLOO's Gitlab CI Runner
+# Docker image for running tests

-Docker for testing and build projects of [iGLOO](http://igloo.be).
+Docker for testing and build projects at [iGLOO](http://igloo.be).

-Available on Docker Hub: `fridus/docker-rvm-nvm`
+Available on Docker Hub: `igloo/test-runner`

 ## Features

 - git
 - curl
+- build-essential
 - nvm
 - rvm
 - python